Education Performance and Spending Dashboard

 • Science: Grades 9 & 10

-• Note: RISE/Aspire Testing also measures Reading skills, which Project KIDS does not currently report.
+Note: RISE and Aspire testing also measure Reading skills, which Project KIDS does not currently report.

 Student Characteristics Definitions

-Chronically Absent: Students who have missed 10% or more of the days they are enrolled.
+Chronically Absent: Students who have missed 10% or more of the days they were enrolled.

-English Language Learner (ELL): Students who are learning English or have limited English skills.
+English Language Learner (ELL): Students who are learning English or have limited English proficiency.

-Gifted: Students who are eligible for participation in a program for the gifted and talented.
+Gifted: Students who are eligible to participate in a gifted and talented program.

-Low Income: Students who are economically disadvantaged based on family income status and may be eligible for free or reduced lunches.
+Low Income: Students who are economically disadvantaged based on family income and may be eligible for free or reduced-price meals.

-Mobile: Students who have one or more enrollment records with less than 160 days of membership.
+Mobile: Students who have one or more enrollment records with fewer than 160 days of membership.

-Special Education: Students who have a special education designation (e.g., Autism, Speech Language Impairment, and Intellectual Disability).
+Special Education: Students who have a special education designation (e.g., Autism, Speech-Language Impairment, or Intellectual Disability).

 General Information & Demographics